 Students will name articles of clothing and ask and answer questions about clothing prices

-Solution: Pre-teach “pair of” with shoes, gloves, & with words that are never singular: pants, scissors, etc. Also remind students (orally and on the board) before the role play to use “How much is this ____?””It’s $___” with singulars & ”How much are these ____?”
+Solution: Pre-teach “pair of” with shoes, gloves, & with words that are never singular like pants or scissors.
+Remind students before the role-play how to form questions and answers bout prices.
+Write on the board (and read aloud) “How much is this ____?””It’s $___” with singulars and ”How much are these ____?”
 “They’re____” with plurals.

 Intro/ presentation (15 min.)